Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 Image shows a furnace test done on material with roughness 1 and anisotropy 1.
 </p>

 What we could do is extend the table to more dimensions, so instead of doing it only for viewing angle and roughness we could use the third dimension of the texture for Anisotropy.
-But it's not really possible, that's because the highlights are getting stretched based on the viewing direction (not the angle) of the camera (e.g. we won't get the same result when we're standing in front of the object as if we're standing right to it).
+But it's not really possible, that's because the highlights are getting stretched based on the viewing direction (not the angle) of the camera (i.e. we won't get the same result when we're standing in front of the object as if we're standing right to it).
 So even if we average the samples over the hemisphere like we did before it won't be enough.
 Making a table that accounts for direction would be really complex and it would have to be *really* big.
 So it's just not practical.
 But, we can just ignore the direction aspect and accumulate over the entire hemisphere.
 And if we try just that, we can actually get most of the energy back.

 <p align="center">
   <img src="./Gallery/Graphics/AnisotropyCompensation.png" alt="AnisotropyCompensation" width="500" height="500" />